AutonomyLab/bebop_autonomy/docs/autogenerated/common_states_param_topic.rst

 CommonCommonStateCurrentTimeChanged
 ####################################################################################
-Time changed.\n\n **Please note that you should not care about this event if you are using the libARController API as this library is handling the connection process for you.**
+Time changed.\n Corresponds to the latest time set on the drone.\n\n **Please note that you should not care about this event if you are using the libARController API as this library is handling the connection process for you.**

 - Parameter: ``~states/enable_commonstate_currenttimechanged``
 - Topic: ``states/common/CommonState/CurrentTimeChanged``